maxnorth/bot-framework-tour/demo/Step01-MinimalBot.md

 - In `Startup.Configure()` add `app.UseBotFramework()` **before** `app.Run(...)`
 - Try connecting emulator to /api/messages (note that you **must** use http endpoint, **not** https).
 Observe error about missing registration.
 - Add IBot implementation with "Hello world" response, add `services.AddBot<MyBot>()`
-- Test again, this will work (not in older versions)
+- Test again, this will work